anveshmuppeda/kubectl-helper/README.md

 Allowed values

 A-Z
-to be added
+## to be added
 kubectl installation
 eksctl installation
-patches
 debug
 output in box
+labels to a node
+Annotations
+Create
+pod logs to a file

 ## Main menu
 ```